Updated on Mar 16, 2022

-Microphones, throughout their 150 year history, have become easier and easier to use, while becoming more and more affordable.
+Throughout their 150-year history, microphones have become easier and easier to use while becoming more and more affordable.
 Just a little over 50 years ago, you would need a custom-tailored power source for every model of microphone, up until Phantom Power was invented, through the form of the Schoeps model CMT 20.

 Phantom Power simplified the process of using a condenser microphone by normalizing the type of power required for these studio-grade audio devices.
 However, for the common person to use a condenser microphone at home, they would still need to use a preamplifier.
 Otherwise, the inner electronic components of the capsule won't have enough charge to give recordable output.

-The superior quality and accuracy given by condenser microphones boils down to a scientific process known as Capacitance, which is the ratio of the change in electric charge of a system to the corresponding change in its electric potential.
-(Learn more about it in our article: What Is A Condenser Microphone?)
+The superior quality and accuracy given by condenser microphones boil down to a scientific process known as Capacitance, which is the ratio of the change in the electric charge of a system to the corresponding change in its electric potential.

 In the early 2000s, USB Microphones began gaining traction on the market.
 These devices offered the ability to plug your microphone right into the computer, download some drivers, maybe get a little audio interface (often included), and bam!
 Good to go!

-Now, you might be wondering what purpose USB microphones can serve, and whether they're really worth buying.
+Now, you might wonder what purpose USB microphones can serve and whether they're worth buying.

-USB Microphones have become very popular to use as gaming mics, podcast mics, streaming mics, and even recoriding mics.
+USB Microphones have become very popular to use as gaming mics, podcast mics, streaming mics, and even recording mics.
 While these are the common choices, they're far from being the limit.

 One of the first reasons we see people using them for streaming & gaming is because they're often already at the computer, so it's only a matter of plugging in the mic.